Skip to main content

 In time it would be relevant and catch the audience that it appeals too at the right time.

-Staying true to their Personal Art style and inner vision of how they see the world, from within their soul.
+Staying true to their Personal Art style and inner vision of how they see the world from within their soul, with

-From a fresh perspective, communicating it, in a way that allows the audience to explore and enmesh, themselves in their world with them.
+a fresh perspective, communicating it in a way that allows the audience to explore and enmesh themselves in their world with them.

-The peculiar style of the Artist will always come first, in the way we tell our story and the medium in which it is communicated is our style as Artist.
+The unique style of the Artist will always come first, in the way we tell our story and the medium in which it is communicated is our style as Artist.

 Silhouette of a woman by Miabo Enyadike

-Now for me it is not about other excellent Art or Artist out there, but to admire and be encouraged by the work done by these brilliant minds.
+Now for me it is not about other excellent Art or Artists out there, but to admire and be encouraged by the work done by these brilliant minds.

-Now I am grateful that I also have a vision and a dream, that can be translated into something that is tangible and appreciated, no matter the size of the audience or the platform.
+As it is, I am grateful that I also have a vision and a dream that can be translated into something that is tangible and appreciated no matter the size of the audience or the platform.

 So the question goes